-Would you like to travel back in time to the legends of King Arthur and the Knights of the Round Table?
-Or have class in Merlin’s Cave, walk in medieval Druid forests, and visit ancient stone circles and holy wells?
-And, most importantly, conduct archival research in the Museum of Witchcraft and Magic, learning about the earliest healers, spells, and magic?
+Would you like to travel back in time to the legends of Witches?
+Or have class in Merlin’s Cave and, most importantly, conduct archival research in the Museum of Witchcraft and Magic.
 Join us for a once-in-a-lifetime class in Cornwall, England this summer!

 Program Director: Dr. Michele Lise Tarter, Professor of English